How To Help Someone With Borderline Personality Disorder (BPD)?

 This is an important phase, where the therapist and/or other mental health experts will get a feel of what is going on.
 The therapist might need to diagnose whether the person has BPD.
 This process can be quite complex, and it can take some time before a diagnosis can be confirmed.
 At this stage, the therapist will need to ask many questions.
 This will help to create a full picture of what is going on and to know what type of treatment will be most helpful.

 Therapy sessions will take place individually and/or within a group setting.
 An important aspect of therapy sessions is the relationship that the therapist will build with the person.
-This will create a safe space that will encourage them to explore their difficulties.
+This will create a safe space to encourage them to explore their difficulties.
 The sessions will equip the person to manage their emotions by developing more productive ways of reacting to themselves, certain situations, and other people.

 Progress and setbacks